 The pepperoncini should be sliced if your jar is whole peppers, not already sliced.
 If they are sliced like mine, just leave them.
 Slice the olives into 2-3 slices each.
 Chop the onion into the smallest pieces, about half the size you do the cucumbers.

 Last but not least, the garbanzo beans are left whole - no chopping is needed.
 Store any leftover beans in an air-tight container in your refrigerator for up to 3 days.

 Top the romaine with all the chopped vegetables.
 The Italian chopped salad is now ready.
 You can store this for enjoying later or add dressing and enjoy immediately.

 Hint - Great for Meal Planning: The beauty of this easy salad recipe is that it can be made ahead of time.
-It is the perfect meal planning salad for lunches or dinner.
-So go ahead make this vegan recipe ahead of time to help you out during the busy weekdays.
+It is the perfect meal-planning salad for lunches or dinners.
+So go ahead and make this vegan recipe ahead of time to help you out during the busy weekdays.